AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 #### Parameters:

-* doNotDeepCopy: Whether or not to deep copy the first derivative tensor.
+* doNotDeepCopy: Whether or not to deep copy the first derivative tensor array.

-* waitDuration: The duration to wait for the first derivative tensor to be stored into the function block before timeout.
+* waitDuration: The duration to wait for the first derivative tensor array to be stored into the function block before timeout.

 #### Returns: